 Don’t skimp here; dogs are goobers and do things like bash their way through rhododendron thickets and scrape their packs along rocks, and if you bought lower-quality packs there will soon be nothing remaining but shreds of fabric.
 Some packs include useful features like waterproof pockets, or saddlebags that can be removed entirely for short swims or creek crossings.

-Leave no Trace.
 This is an important one.
 Your dog is not a wild animal, it’s a dog, and you need to either bury its waste (just like your own) or bag it and carry it out.
 We have all stepped in dog poop on a popular trail or ridden through it on our mountain bike and know how aggravating it is.
+(Left: Nowhere to bury dog poop in a place like this means packing it out.)

 Don’t forget poop bags, and extra first aid gear in case the dog has an issue.
 For snowy or cold hikes, some pets may benefit from a dog jacket or dog boots.
 This goes back to knowing where you are headed, your dog’s abilities and what hazards you might face.
 Be prepared!